 (3) The prescription must be dispensed in good faith in the normal course of professional practice.

-(j)(1) The partial filling of a prescription for a controlled substance listed in schedule II is permissible, if the apothecary is unable to supply the full quantity called for in a prescription or emergency oral prescription and he or she makes a notation of the quantity supplied on the face of the prescription or oral emergency prescription which has been reduced to writing.
-The remaining portion of the prescription may be filled within seventy-two (72) hours of the first partial filling, however, if the remaining portion is not, or cannot be filled within seventy-two (72) hours, the apothecary shall notify the prescribing practitioner.
+(j)(1) The partial filling of a prescription for a controlled substance listed in schedule II is permissible, if the apothecary is unable to supply the full quantity called for in a prescription or emergency oral prescription and he or she makes a notation of the quantity supplied on the face of the prescription or oral emergency prescription that has been reduced to writing.
+The remaining portion of the prescription may be filled within seventy-two (72) hours of the first partial filling, however, if the remaining portion is not, or cannot be, filled within seventy-two (72) hours, the apothecary shall notify the prescribing practitioner.
 No further quantity may be supplied beyond seventy-two (72) hours without a new prescription.

-(2)(i) A prescription for a schedule II controlled substance written for a patient in a long term care facility (LTCF), or for a patient with a medical diagnosis documenting a terminal illness, may be filled in partial quantities to include individual dosage units.
+(2)(i) A prescription for a schedule II controlled substance written for a patient in a long-term care facility (LTCF), or for a patient with a medical diagnosis documenting a terminal illness, may be filled in partial quantities to include individual dosage units.
 If there is a question whether a patient may be classified as having a terminal illness, the pharmacist must contact the practitioner prior to partially filling the prescription.
 Both the pharmacist and the prescribing practitioner have a corresponding responsibility to assure that the controlled substance is for a terminally ill patient.

 (ii) The pharmacist must record on the prescription whether the patient is "terminally ill" or an "LTCF patient."
 A prescription that is partially filled, and does not contain the notation "terminally ill" or "LTCF patient", shall be deemed to have been filled in violation of this chapter.